tlandron/PCBS_ModelRecovery/README.md

 Arbitrarily, a subset of 24 subjects was considered in the second part.
 The plots confirm that the fitting procedure false positive rate is around 5% (when there is no difference between the simulated parameter and the fitted one) and suggest that the fitting procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (close to 100%).
-Such values are the same order as the difference within parameters observed between the two tasks in the actual data (0.2411 - 0.1763 = 0.0648 for prev and 1.3808 - 1.1071 = 0.2737 for beta).
+Such values are the same order as the difference within parameters observed between the two tasks in the actual data (*red dotted line*, 0.2411 - 0.1763 = 0.0648 for prev and 1.3808 - 1.1071 = 0.2737 for beta).

 ## General conclusion